 With the exponential growth and popularity of containers, microservices, and cloud computing, Kubernetes has become the standard for running containerized applications in the cloud.

 Kubernetes is at the core of the cloud-native movement — providing container-agnostic tools to build, scale, deploy, and secure applications more efficiently than Virtual Machines can isolate each container from other processes running on the same host.

-As the demand for Kubernetes knowledge and skills increases, certification becomes increasingly valuable.
+As the demand for Kubernetes knowledge and skills increases, specialty becomes increasingly valuable.
 Hiring managers in particular recognize the significant learning curve associated with Kubernetes certification, making it a worthwhile pursuit for those seeking a new career path in the cloud.